Waikato/meka/README.md

 The following is a list of changes in mind for future versions of Meka.

+The Meka developers never have enough time to implement everything that should be in Meka.
+If you have made some Meka-related code you would like to see in Meka, or would like to help with any of the following list, please get in touch with the developers.

 * More user control to the `-verbosity` flag
 * Support for multi-target regression
 * Add Nemenyi test for latex saver